casualcore/casual-quarkus/README.md

 ## Reverse outbound

-The symmetric feature to reverse inbound: the EIS connects to a port configured in the casual configuration file (`reverseOutbound` - see [casual-java](https://github.com/casualcore/casual-java) for documentation) and after the handshake the connection is used as if it was a normal outbound connection.
-Consumption is through a completely standard pool configuration where `network-connection-pool-name` is set to the configured reverse outbound name:
+Reverse Outbound is the symmetric counterpart to Reverse Inbound.
+The EIS connects to a port configured in the Casual configuration file (`reverseOutbound` - see the [casual-java](https://github.com/casualcore/casual-java) documentation).
+After the handshake completes, the connection operates as a standard outbound connection.
+You configure the pool using a standard IronJacamar configuration where `network-connection-pool-name` matches the configured reverse outbound name:

 ```properties
 quarkus.ironjacamar.casual.ra.kind=casual